Liu-group/AutoSolvate/docs/tutorial.rst

 ``autosolvate mdrun -f water_solvated -q 0 -u 1 -t 300 -p 1 -m 10000 -n 10000 -o 100 -s 100 -l 250 -r``

 The mdrun command has several more options than the previous one, but the only required options are filename, charge, and multiplicity (the first three in the command above).
 Note that this command will run both MM and QMMM.
 By default, the calculations will proceed in the order MM min > MM heat > MM NPT > QMMM min > QMMM heat > QMMM NVT.
 Any of these can be skipped by setting the number of steps to 0 ( -m, -n, -l, -o, -s).
 If you computer does not use srun, please remove the ``-r`` in the above command.
+Currently only TeraChem is supported for the QMMM step.

 If AutoSolvate is running successfully, the following messages will be printed to your screen::